Rosa villosa

 Rosa villosa, the apple rose, is a species of rose.
 It was described in 1753.

+Description

+Its fruit persists for an average of 30 days, and bears an average of 23 seeds per fruit.
+Fruits average 68.1% water, and their dry weight includes 20.8% carbohydrates and 0.8% lipids.

+Distribution

 It is native to Europe, where it is found in the central, southern and southeastern parts of the continent, including southwestern Russia.

+Taxonomy

 It is most closely related to Rosa mollis, with which it is sometimes confused.